Kiril Gospodinov

 Kiril Ivanov Gospodinov (Кирил Иванов Господинов) (1934–2003) was a Bulgarian theater and film actor.
 His acting created one of the eminent characters in the Bulgarian film art.

 Biography and career

 Gospodinov was born on 24 May 1934 in Grozdyovo village, Varna Province.
-After graduating as an actor in The National Academy for Theatre and Film Arts in 1966, he started working with the Varna Theater where he has stayed for five years.
+After graduating as an actor in The National Academy for Theatre and Film Arts in 1966, he started working with the Varna Theater where he stayed for five years.
 In 1971 he moved to Sofia to work with the Sofia Theater.

 The first films featuring him are Ponedelnik sutrin / Monday Morning (1966) and The Swedish Kings (1968).
 In 1970 the Bulgarian National Television released the TV film Bash Maystorat / The Past-Master with Kiril Gospodinov in the leading role as Rangel Lelin-the past-master.
 This satirical comedy turned him and his character in "Trade Mark" for the Bulgarian film art.
 The film had four more sequels throughout the years.
 Generations have identified Gospodinov as The Past-Master till nowadays.